vitorbritto/workflow-guide/README.md

 ## Introduction

 Hello there!
-I 'm Vitor Britto, a Full Stack Web Developer extremely passionate about my work.
-I discovered the world of codes for almost two decades and keep the same passion from the first day of this discovery.
-Working full time as a freelancer for nearly 4 years developing projects for the web.
-Direct part of my time to researchs, collaborative projects, development of personal projects and write some articles for my blog.
+I'm Vitor Britto, a Full Stack Web Developer extremely passionate about my work.
+I discovered the world of code almost two decades ago and kept the same passion from the first day of this discovery.
+I have worked full time as a freelancer for nearly 4 years developing projects for the web, and I direct part of my time to researchs, collaborative projects, development of personal projects and writing some articles for my blog.

-But, enough about me!
+But enough about me!
 I would like to present this project and why it was created.

 **First reason:**